ServiceNow/AU-Harness/metrics/README.md

 # 📏 Metrics Overview

 This document provides a summary and detailed explanation of all evaluation metrics used in the framework. <br />
-For more detailed documentation regarding which metrics can be used for which tasks and task categories, refer to [Runspecs Overview](../runspecs/README.md).
+For more detailed documentation regarding which metrics can be used for which tasks and task categories, refer to [Task Config Overview](../tasks/README.md).

 ---